krazy527/daily-learning-log/README.md

-# Blockchain
+# Quantum Computing

-This is an experimental project on Blockchain.
+This is an experimental project on Quantum Computing.